Kyun-J/FlexHybridApp-Android/README.md

     // e is Error("errorTest")
 }
 ```
-In `FlexAction`, you can easily pass an error by calling the `reject` function instead of `promiseReturn`.
+In `FlexAction`, you can send a `BrowserException` object to `promiseReturn` or call `reject` function to easily deliver the error details.
 ```kt
 // in kotlin
 flexComponent.setAction("errorAction")